Steel Pallets vs. Wooden Pallets: Which Is the Better Choice for Your Business?

 Potential Drawbacks of Steel Pallets

-Weight: Steel pallets are heavier than wooden pallets which makes them less convenient for manual handling and may require specialized equipment like forklifts or pallet jacks.
-It can also impact transportation costs due to the added weight.
+Weight: Steel pallets tend to be heavier than wooden ones, which makes them less convenient for manual handling and requires special machinery such as forklifts or pallet jacks for transportation costs due to added weight.

-Rust and Corrosion: Without proper maintenance, they can rust and corrode, especially in humid or corrosive environments.
-To mitigate this drawback, businesses need to implement rust prevention measures such as coatings or galvanization.
+Rust and Corrosion: Without proper maintenance, metal surfaces can rust and corrode rapidly in humid or corrosive environments, necessitating businesses to implement preventative measures such as coatings or galvanization in order to limit this drawback.

 Advantages of Wooden Pallets